 Zemlaya (Earth) (1930) Director: Alexander Dovzhenko

-Zemlaya is silent Soviet propaganda film, and it is generally considered Dozhenko’s best regarded film in the West.
+Another propaganda film from the Soviets, Zemlaya is generally considered Alexander Dozhenko’s best regarded film in the West.
 Zemlaya is part three of his Ukraine trilogy (he only personally directed seven films during his lifetime, before deciding to focus on writing novels instead).
-Zemlaya is a good movie, in my view primarily for its beautifully extensive shots of the rolling, wind-blown wheat fields of Ukraine, or the closing shots of rain gently falling on fruit.
+Zemlaya is an impressive movie in my view, primarily for its beautifully extensive shots of rolling, wind-blown wheat fields in Ukraine, as well as the closing shots of rain gently falling on fruit.
 However, the quality of the film has unfortunately deteriorated and the plot is difficult to engage with.
-It is remembered for its controversy, and as for its blatant use of propaganda at the behest of an authoritarian regime, though the film is very different in tome from some other notorious propaganda films, such as those of the Nazis.
+It is remembered for its controversy, and for its blatant use of propaganda at the behest of an authoritarian regime, though the film is very different in tome from some other notorious propaganda films, such as those of the Nazis.

 The story loosely follows a family of farmers in Ukraine during the controversial process of Soviet collectivization.
 After the October revolution that brought the Bolsheviks into power, the Soviet Union underwent a thorough process of de-privatization of all business, however a group of farmers in Ukraine, called the Kulaks, resisted and were allowed to keep their farms until the era of Stalin, in which the “rich farmers” were wiped out.
 The film portrays the story of a Kulak peasant family – the elder generation opposes the collectivization, while the younger generation embraces the new ways.
 The film gives a positive view to the new collectivization effort, showing the old ways to be decaying and insufficient.
 This film was released during the height of the conflict between the Soviet government and Ukrainian peasants over their rich, fertile land.
 Thus, it was criticized by the Soviet government, despite its supportive views of collectivization.
 The transliterated Russian word “Zemlaya” can also be translated as “soil” or “land.”
 The most celebrated scenes in the film occur when the new tractor arrives in town, and new machinery like airplanes are praised by the crowd.
 The movie closes with beautiful and simple scenes of fruit growing while rain beats down from above.